Before and After: A Size-Doubling Greenwich Village Kitchen Design

 The previous Greenwich Village kitchen was delineated with floor tiles.
 The kitchen had (and has) an open floor plan, and the tiles ended where the rest of the level’s hardwood began.
-Step One for the Gallery designers was to tears these tiles out, leaving behind a square of exposed foundation surrounded by the other rooms’ wood.
+Step one for the Gallery designers was to tear these tiles out, leaving behind a square of exposed foundation surrounded by the other rooms’ wood.
 Next, they installed wood floors that looked very similar to the surrounding wood floors.
 After that, they refinished the hardwood in the kitchen and beyond with the same look.
-The result is that the kitchen looked even more expansive than before, melding as it now does into the rest of the level’s layout.
+The result is a kitchen that looks even more expansive than before, blending as it now does into the rest of the level’s layout.
 It was always an open kitchen, but now it’s a much more open open kitchen.

 A Private Island

-To create more storage, Gallery Kitchen and Bath extended the wet wall, which is a term for a wall that hosts plumbing fixtures (like the sink).
-While they were at it, the contractors also added a kitchen island, which graced the room with more counter space as well as extra shelves and cabinets.
-Now, there are places for storing all the meal prep essentials: spices, mixing bowl, take-out menus.
+To create more storage, Gallery extended the wet wall, which is a term for a wall that hosts plumbing fixtures like the sink.
+While they were at it, the contractors added a kitchen island, which graced the room with more counter space as well as extra shelves and cabinets.
+Now there are plenty of places to store all the meal prep essentials: spices, mixing bowls, take-out menus.

 A Hidden Chamber of Electromagnetism

 Designers installed roll-out trays throughout the entire kitchen.
-These genius structures provide extra countertops and shelves in seconds, then recede back into the furniture to hide.
-It’s a sneaky, secret way to get all the storage and space you could dream of.
+These genius structures provide extra countertops and shelves in seconds, then recede back into the furniture to stay out of sight.
+It’s a sneaky, secret way to get all the storage and space you could ever need.
 They also installed a microwave drawer, which conceals the state-of-the-art food-nuker when it’s not in use.

 A Farmhouse…On a Really, Really, Really Chic Farm

 The family chose high-end appliances.
-Not only do the brand-new fridge and stove make the kitchen even more functional, but their stainless steel facades also add a visual dose of slick, urban modernity.
+Not only do the brand new fridge and stove make the kitchen even more functional, but their stainless steel facades add a visual dose of slick, urban modernity as well.

-How do both types of appliance work so well together?
-It’s because the design is transitional, which means it blends modern and classic together for a mood at once welcoming and updated.
+How do both types of appliances work so well together?
+Because the design is transitional, it perfectly blends modern and classic for a mood that is both welcoming and updated.

-But no element better exemplifies the traditional-contemporary blend than this kitchen’s new custom kitchen cabinets.
-The shaker-style silhouette is a country kitchen classic, but the dark gray exterior is very modern, and even a little off-beat.
-(Gray is a dependable option for those who want minimalism, or an off-white palette, that still feels human and inviting.)
+No element, however, better exemplifies the traditional-contemporary blend than this kitchen’s new custom kitchen cabinets.
+The Shaker-style silhouette is a country kitchen classic, but the dark gray exterior is very modern, and even a little off-beat.
+Gray is a dependable option for those who want minimalism, or an off-white palette that still feels human and inviting.